oilcrest/ohwr-array-interface-labview/README.txt

 	Download and install IVI driver: http://www.tek.com/specialty-instruments/6485-software/models-6485-6487-and-6514-ivi-visa-based-driver-visual-basic-v-0

 #TODO
+ - custom array for cells to check
+ - write out uncertainties
+ - separate voltage delay for IV and CV
+ - plot total current
  - create matrix HexPlot map file
  - speed up
  - temperature correction for IV
  - automatic remeasurement of a cell's value when unexpectedly different from other cells
+ - make estimated remaining time correct also for IV+CV
+ - 1*NPLC10 or 10*NPLC1 for measurement?
+ - remove space from "Switching matrix"

  - fix driver locations
  - overlay of all IV curves